PYH1107/DB/README.md

 # DB (112-1 Database)
+This is for the Database lecture in 2023 Fall from NTNU TAHRD.
+-
-Yun-Huei Pan (May Pan).
+Notes by Yun-Huei Pan (May Pan).
-NTNU TAHRD